-Bets in the ‘Match Odds’ market are advised when a football match goes 0-1 to the away team.
+Bets in the ‘Match Odds’ market are usually advised when a football match goes 0-1 to the away team.
 We then lay (bet against) the leading / away team.
 We want the home team to come back to draw or win.

 For example: Arsenal v Liverpool.
 The score goes 0-1 to Liverpool.
 You will get a text message from me to lay Liverpool at the odds specified or better.